acook/config/README.markdown

   If you use it in a large non-Git directory (like / or ~) it might lag.
   See below for the "L" set of file search utilities for an alternate method.

-- <Leader>ft  - Opens fuzzy tag search to search Ctags tag lists.
+- `<Leader>ft`  - Opens fuzzy tag search to search Ctags tag lists.
-- <Leader>fb  - Opens fuzzy buffer search to find named buffers.
+- `<Leader>fb`  - Opens fuzzy buffer search to find named buffers.
-- <Leader>fd  - Opens fuzzy directory search to change directories.
+- `<Leader>fd`  - Opens fuzzy directory search to change directories.
-- <Leader>fm  - Opens fuzzy MRU search to pick from recent files.
+- `<Leader>fm`  - Opens fuzzy MRU search to pick from recent files.
-- <Leader>fq  - Opens fuzzy quickfix search if connected to your debugger.
+- `<Leader>fq`  - Opens fuzzy quickfix search if connected to your debugger.

 When the search window is enabled you can also do a few more things:

-- <f5>   - refreshes the cache
+- `<F5>`        - refreshes the cache
-- <c-d>  - disables full path search, does filename only matching
+- `<Control>d`  - disables full path search, does filename only matching
-- :45    - a colon at the end of a file can be followed by a vim command
+- `:<...>`      - a colon at the end of a file can be followed by a vim command

 *The "L" set of Search Utilities* (using the "LustyExplorer" plugin currently)

 Similar in overall function to the above utils, but using different stategies and interfaces.

-- <Leader>lf  - Opens filesystem explorer in Vim's working directory.
+- `<Leader>lf`  - Opens filesystem explorer in Vim's working directory.
-- <Leader>lr  - Opens filesystem explorer at the directory of the current file.
+- `<Leader>lr`  - Opens filesystem explorer at the directory of the current file.

   The above utils do not index files, so do no deep fuzzy matching of file names.
   It can easily delve into directories and match directories and files in a fuzzy manner however.

-- <Leader>lb  - Opens buffer explorer for switching buffers by name.
+- `<Leader>lb`  - Opens buffer explorer for switching buffers by name.
-- <Leader>lg  - Opens buffer grep which searches the contents of all buffers in memory.
+- `<Leader>lg`  - Opens buffer grep which searches the contents of all buffers in memory.
-- <Leader>lj  - Opens buffer juggler for rapidly switching between buffers.
+- `<Leader>lj`  - Opens buffer juggler for rapidly switching between buffers.

 Useful for exploring directory structures, or keeping open on the side like a project window.

-- :NERDtree  - Opens tree explorer.
+- `:NERDtree`  - Opens tree explorer.
-- :e .       - Opens current directory in tree explorer.
+- `:e .`       - Opens current directory in tree explorer.

 #### Working with Git

 The Fugitive and Gitv plugins are used for this functionality.

-- :Gitv    - Show a Gitk-like view of commits in the current repo in a new tab.
+- `:Gitv`    - Show a Gitk-like view of commits in the current repo in a new tab.
-- :Gblame  - Show Git's blame on the current file in a vertical split.
+- `:Gblame`  - Show Git's blame on the current file in a vertical split.

 #### Ruby and Rails

 Rails.vim provides a huge set of helpers for working with Rails projects.

-- :AV  - Open test/object in vertical split.
+- `:AV`  - Open test/object in vertical split.
-- :AS  - Open test/object in horizontal split.
+- `:AS`  - Open test/object in horizontal split.
-- :A   - Swap between test/object in current window.
+- `:A`   - Swap between test/object in current window.

 Future
 ------